 - 18. Examples of durable covers include, but are not limited to, pre-fabricated covers with integral insulation, rigid foam adhered to cover with adhesive, or batt insulation mechanically fastened to the cover (e.g., using bolts, metal wire, or metal strapping.
 Low-slope roof hatch covers to be insulated to R-5 minimum. - 19.
 Consistent with the 2009 IECC, slab edge insulation is only required for slab-on-grade floors with a floor surface less than 24 inches below grade.
 Slab-on-grade perimeter insulation shall extend to the top of the slab to provide a complete thermal break.
 If the top edge of the insulation is installed between the exterior wall and the edge of the interior slab, it shall be permitted to be cut at a 45-degree angle away from the exterior wall.
 Alternatively, the thermal break is permitted to be created using ≥ R-3 rigid insulation on top of an existing slab (e.g., in a building undergoing a gut rehabilitation).
 In such cases, up to 10% of the slab surface is permitted to not be insulated (e.g., for sleepers, for sill plates).
 Insulation installed on top of slab shall be covered by a durable floor surface (e.g., hardwood, tile, carpet). - 20.
 Where an insulated wall separates a garage, patio, porch, or other unconditioned space from the conditioned space of the building, slab perimeter insulation shall also be installed at this interface to provide a thermal break between the conditioned and unconditioned slab, if the slab is in contact with the ground at that interface.
 Where specific details cannot meet this requirement, partners shall provide the detail to EPA to request an exemption prior to the building's certification.
 EPA will compile exempted details and work with industry to develop feasible details for use in future revisions to the program.
 A list of currently exempted details is available at: www.energystar.gov/slabedge. - 21.
 For projected balconies, install a minimum of R-5 slab edge insulation to provide a thermal break between conditioned space and the unconditioned projected balcony slab.
-Alternatively, a UA calculation for the wall assembly that accounts for this uninsulated projected slab must be performed to demonstrate compliance with Item 1.2.
+Alternatively, a UA calculation for the wall assembly that accounts for this projected slab must be performed to demonstrate compliance with Item 1.2.
 For the purpose of this UA calculation, the area of the wall that is uninsulated due to the projected balcony is required to be calculated as 400% of that actual area.
-For example, for a projected balcony that is 20 feet wide, and has a thickness of 1 foot, the area to be used in the UA calculation is 80 ft instead of 20 ft.
-The distance the balcony projects from the building is not used in this calculation. - 22.
-Whether insulating from above or below the slab, thermal breaks must be accounted for when determining compliance with floor U-factors.
-Where structural columns cause a discontinuity in the installed floor insulation, the UA calculation for the floor assembly must account for this uninsulated area of the floor.
-For the purpose of this UA calculation, the area of the floor that is uninsulated due to the structural columns is required to be calculated as 400% of that actual area.
-For example, for a 4'x4' column, the area to be used in the UA calculation is 64 ft instead of 16 ft.
-The height of the column is not used in this calculation.
-Alternatively, if the structural column is insulated for a minimum of 4 vertical feet, the modification to the UA calculation is not required, and the U-value of the column insulation shall be associated with the uninsulated area of the floor due to the column. - 23.
-Item 3.7 is applicable to walls that are adjacent to other buildings or adjacent to unconditioned spaces within the building.
-Mass walls utilized as the thermal mass component of a passive solar design (e.g., a Trombe wall) are exempt from this Item.
-To be eligible for this exemption, the passive solar design shall be comprised of the following five components: an aperture or collector, an absorber, thermal mass, a distribution system, and a control system.
-For more information, see: www.energy.gov/sites/prod/files/guide to passive solar home design.pdf.
+For example, for a projected balcony without any thermal break that is 20 feet wide, and has a thickness of 1 foot, the area to be used in the UA calculation is 80 ft2 instead of 20 ft2.
+For thermal breaks R-2 and greater, the area is not required to be modified.
+The distance the balcony projects from the building is not used in this calculation.